kakeetopius/Ecommerce_Project/README.md

 2. Ensure docker is installed.
 If not use your preferred package manager.

-3. Spin up the containers with the following
+3. Spin up the containers with the following.
+It might take some time to fetch the images used (apache-php and mysql) if not already available
 >```bash
 >docker compose up -d --build
 >```